-A number of improvements related to changes in the Bank's tariff and some products have been implemented.
-All newly updated reporting forms of the BNB and the ECB were developed in the Bank's reporting system, related to changes in their requirements.
+Numerous modifications related to changes in the Bank's tariff and some products were introduced.
+The Bank's reporting system was diversified as all new current reporting forms of the BNB and the ECB related to changes in their requirements were developed in a new system.